Originally published by Mar 24, 2019

 Take a piece of thermocol material and cut it down in a cube of 5cm x 5cm x 5cm.

 Take two ballpoint pens and take out the ink tubes from inside them.
 Now, pass it through the thermocol cube in such a way that the ink tube passes exactly through the middle point of the square.

 Connect motors on both ends of the two ink tubes and tighten the screws.
 Use hot glue/tape to hold the ink tubes in place.

 Place the battery on the top of the thermocol cube and place the RX board on it.
 Fasten the assembly using tape/hot glue.
 Here we go!
 Your drone is ready to take off.
 Turn on the power button on the top of the Flight Controller and let the fun begin.

 Remember that the spinning propellers of the drone are extremely dangerous and may cause severe injury.
 Always fly the drone in an open place and avoid flying close to humans.

-This kind of small, DIY drones are really hard to control, so please be extra careful when flying the drone.
-In the next article we are going to use more steady frame for the drone and use Arduino as the flight controller.
+This kind of small, DIY drone is really hard to control, so please be extra careful when flying it.
+In the next article we are going to use a steadier frame for the drone and use Arduino as the flight controller.